 Food sharing and social learning in nonhuman primates

 In many species of nonhuman primates, young animals will take food items that have been foraged by their parents or other group members [1].
-These ‘food transfers’ provide youngsters with an important source of nutrition but can also help them to learn what to eat, where to forage and how to process food [2].
-While growing evidence shows that, in several taxonomic groups, knowledgeable individuals ‘teach’ naïve others [3], our observational studies of family groups of common marmosets showed that the parents did not preferentially share novel items, rather than familiar items, and instead simply responded to patterns of begging behaviour from their offspring [4].
+These ‘food transfers’ provide youngsters with an important source of nutrition but can also help them to learn what to eat, where to forage and how to process food [2,3].
+Our observational studies of common marmosets showed that the parents responded to patterns of begging behaviour from their offspring [4].

 Sex-biased parental investment and birth sex ratios in nonhuman primates

 Selection is predicted to favour mothers that bias their investment towards sons or daughters when the expected returns are greater for one sex than the other [1].
-Joan Silk (ASU) and I evaluated the evidence that the birth sex ratios of nonhuman primates vary according to maternal social rank, with our meta-analyses providing no evidence for biased birth sex ratios [2].
-Similarly, our analyses of data from free-ranging baboons failed to find any evidence that birth sex ratios varied with maternal rank [3].
-However, our comparative analyses across primate species did reveal evidence that birth sex ratios varied according to which sex disperses from the natal area [4].
+However, our meta-analyses providing no evidence that birth sex ratios were biased according to material rank in non-human primates [2] or specifically in baboons [3].
+Our comparative analyses across primate species did reveal evidence that birth sex ratios varied according to which sex disperses from the natal area [4].